Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 Definitions

-The hallmarks of scientific works are defined terms, testable through repeatable empirical observations and measurements.
+The hallmarks of scientific work are defined terms that are testable through repeatable empirical observations and measurements.
 By comparison, the Principia, written by Isaac Newton (1642–1727) more than a hundred years earlier, begins with the definition of his terms.

 However, Darwin never defined the terms “selection” or “natural selection.”
 A style popular during the Enlightenment, Darwin infers definitions of terms and scales of measure.
 This practice conflicted with the empirical Scientific Method developed earlier by Francis Bacon (1561-1626).